Chamber Music Conference (at Bennington College in 2021)

-Specifics about our 2021 Chamber Music Conference, including the Conference dates, the application timeline, and required covid-related precautions, will be posted on our website (cmceast.org) later in the spring.
+Specifics about our 2021 Chamber Music Conference, including the Conference dates, the application timeline, and required covid-related precautions, are now posted on our website (cmceast.org).
 The description below applies to our usual in-person Conference, which we expect to resume in 2022 at Colgate.

-NOTE: New applicants should contact Executive Director Susie Ikeda (email@example.com) for information about starting the application process in the meantime.
+NOTE: New applicants should contact Executive Director Susie Ikeda (firstname.lastname@example.org) for information about starting the application process.

 For 75 years, musicians from all over the world have gathered each summer to play chamber music and to grow as musicians.
 What attracts these musicians, and brings them back, is the love of playing chamber music, the chance to learn from world-class performers and teachers, and the joy of seeing old friends and making new ones.